KennethAduan/kinetoStack/packages/templates/vite/vite-bun-mantine/README.md

 bun build
 ```

-This creates an optimized production build in the `.next` directory.
+This creates an optimized production build in the `dist` directory.

-### Deploy to Vercel (Recommended)
+### Deploy to Vercel

 1. Push your code to GitHub, GitLab, or Bitbucket
 2. Import your repository in [Vercel](https://vercel.com)
-3. Vercel will automatically detect Next.js and configure the build
+3. Configure build command: `bun build`
+4. Set output directory to `dist`
-4. Your app will be deployed automatically
+5. Your app will be deployed automatically

 ### Deploy to Other Platforms

-This template works with any platform that supports Next.js:
+This template works with any platform that supports static sites:

-- **Netlify** - Configure build command: `bun build`
+- **Netlify** - Configure build command: `bun build` and output: `dist`
-- **Railway** - Automatic Next.js detection
+- **GitHub Pages** - Use GitHub Actions to build and deploy
-- **Docker** - Create a Dockerfile for containerized deployment
+- **Cloudflare Pages** - Automatic static site deployment
-- **Self-hosted** - Use `bun start` after building
+- **Self-hosted** - Serve the `dist` directory with any web server

 ## Browser Support